A Gersten complex on real schemes: Scheiderer's theorems revisited

-called \emph{purity transformation}, which is constructed using deformation to the normal cone.
-By Lemma~\ref{lm:Thdet} we have $Th(N)^{\otimes(-1)}\simeq\mathbb{Z}(\operatorname{det}(N)^{-1})[-c]$, and it remains to show that the map~\eqref{eq:purtrans} is an isomorphism when applied to the constant sheaf $\mathbb{Z}$.
-By virtue of~\ref{sec:2invert}, we may assume that all schemes have characteristic $0$.
-We may also assume that both $X$ and $Z$ are affine.
-By virtue of Popescu's theorem (\cite[Theorem 1.1]{Spi}), the pair of regular schemes $(X,Z)$ is a projective limit of closed pairs of smooth $\mathbb{Q}$-schemes with transverse affine transition morphisms.
-The result then follows from Poincar\'e duality (Theorem~\ref{th:poincare}).
-See \cite[Appendix C]{DFKJ} for more details. \endproof \begin{remark}
+and it suffices to show that the map~\eqref{eq:abspur0} is an isomorphism when $\mathcal{F}=\mathbb{Z}$ is the constant sheaf.

+By~\ref{sec:2invert}, we may assume that all schemes have characteristic $0$.
+Then we follow the arguments of \cite[Appendix C]{DFJK}.
+If both $X$ and $Z$ are smooth over a base field, then the result follows from Poincar\'e duality (Theorem~\ref{th:poincare}).
+In the general case, since the problem is Zariski local, we may also assume that both $X$ and $Z$ are affine.
+By Popescu's theorem (\cite[Theorem 1.1]{Spi}), the pair of regular schemes $(X,Z)$ is a projective limit of closed pairs of smooth $\mathbb{Q}$-schemes with transverse affine transition morphisms, and the result follows from the smooth case (see \cite[Remark 4.3.12 (ii)]{DJK} for more details). \endproof